AriFordsham/GHCWiki/gp-h-eden.md

 This page will describe the GpH and Eden parallel variants of GHC.
 This is work in progress.

-St Andrews has hosted the [HackPar](hack-par) parallel hackathon in December.
+St Andrews has hosted the [HackPar](hack-par) parallel hackathon in December 2009.

+Heriot-Watt will host a [HackSprint](hack-sprint) meeting 12-14th December 2010.

 A series of [Parallel Hacker Meetings](gp-h-eden/meetings) has been launched.